 - Flexibility to support future growth in the area.

-Dates are indicative and depend on the planning process and funding approvals.
+Dates are dependent on the planning process and funding approvals.

 - 2015 - Northern section: Public submissions and hearing on notices of requirement.